 Which university courses boost graduate wages the most?
 Studying with us could help you to earn more.

-- We are second highest in the UK for female engineering graduate earnings, five years after graduation
+- 2nd highest in the UK for female engineering graduate earnings, five years after graduation

-- We are second highest in the Midlands for male engineering graduate earnings, five years after graduation
+- 2nd highest in the Midlands for male engineering graduate earnings, five years after graduation

 Careers support and advice